- Academics Menu

 The required courses develop problem definition, problem solution, and application coding skills.
 Students who are enrolled in this program attend hands-on laboratories associated with most computer courses.
 This program includes courses in the areas of applications customization, web design, database design, networking technology, and programming.

-Students wanting to pursue advanced studies may consider SUNY Morrisville, the Rochester Institute of Technology, and SUNY Canton.
+Students who want to pursue advanced studies may consider SUNY Morrisville, the Rochester Institute of Technology, and SUNY Canton.
 Those planning to transfer are advised to research baccalaureate requirements to maximize transfer credit.

 Students entering this program are required to purchase or lease a professional microcomputer system for home use that meets department defined minimum specifications.
 Computers are an integral part of all course instruction within the Computer Science program.